Gene Chyzowych

-Chyzowych was the head coach of the United States men's national soccer team in 1973, coaching the team to a 3–2–0 record.
+Chyzowych was the head coach of the United States national team in 1973, coaching the team to a 3–2–0 record.

 In 1976, he was head coach of the New York Apollo of the American Soccer League.
-Chyzowych is often the most praised and renowned teacher and coach at Columbia High School.
-He is the younger brother of Igor Chyzowych, who also played professional soccer, and he is the older brother of Walt Chyzowych, who also coached the US Men's National Team.
+He was the younger brother of Igor Chyzowych, who also played professional soccer, and the older brother of Walter Chyzowych, who also coached the U.S. Men's National Team.

+In 1976, after Title IX created government requirements for more women's sports, Chyzowych started coaching girls volleyball at Columbia High.
+By 1985, his team was undefeated in regular season play for 172 games, a state record for any high school sports team.

 In January 2009, Chyzowych was inducted into the National Soccer Coaches Association of America's Hall of Fame at a ceremony in St. Louis.

 Chyzowych taught physical education at Columbia High School and coached the boys' varsity soccer team until his retirement in January 2014.

-Chyzowych died of cancer on May 10, 2014.
+A resident of West Orange, New Jersey, Chyzowych died of cancer on May 10, 2014.

+Gene Chyzowych Soccer Field is located near Columbia High School.The field is mainly used by the Cougar Soccer Club and sometimes by Columbia High School.